uokersam/fe-buildik/README.md

-# fuilder
+# Gulp-stencil
-basic template for front-end projects building
+Is a template tasks for typical front-end project
-// todo remove bootstrap